 Procrastination is a widespread phenomenon that affects many individuals, including myself and my clients.
 But what does procrastination mean?
-At its core, it’s the act of delaying or avoiding tasks despite knowing the negative consequences of doing so.
+At its core, it’s the action of delaying or avoiding tasks despite knowing the negative consequences of doing so.
 Understanding the underlying psychological and neurological factors can shed light on why we delay tasks and how to overcome this tendency.

 Causes of Procrastination